kaixxx/noScribe/README 0.5tmp.md

 - A **progress bar** at the bottom of the app will show how far you are into the whole process.
 - The **main window** will log progress-messages and errors.
 It will also show the text of your interview during the last step of the transcription.
 - The transcript will be auto saved every few seconds under the given filename.
-- NoScribe produces an HTML-file.
-This can be opened in every common word editor (including MS Word, LibreOffice).
+- By default, noScribe produces an HTML-file.
+This can be opened in every common word editor (including MS Word, LibreOffice) or QDA-package (MAXQDA, ATLAS.ti, QualCoder...).
 - Before working with the transcript though, you should check it with the included editor.
 There will always be some errors.
-Click on the filename in the progress window (blue + underlined) to edit the file.

 ## noScribeEdit